MerlinTHS/THShiftAndroid/README.md

 ### Supported Devices

-Android Nougat (API level 24) is the minimal version to install it on your smartphone.
+Android 8 (API level 26) is the minimal version to install it on your smartphone.